My Thoughts About Portraiture

-I love the unique way that people hold themselves; especially their hands, and I incorporate the personal stance of my subjects into the work.
-In the same way that you can recognise a loved one in the far distance by their walk, so I want you to be able to see your contemporaries, colleagues, friends and family, and for them to see you, as entirely familiar in the portraits I paint.
+A good likeness is fundamentally important, but it is not enough.
+I design my work incorporating the unique way that people hold themselves.
+So that in the same way as you can recognise a loved one in the far distance by their walk, I want you to be able to see them as entirely familiar in the portraits I paint.